mtham8/DVUSEnergy/README.md

 # MVP (Solo) Project
-I created interactive data visualizations using Chartist.js, Plotly, and EIA API to display US Energy Consumption by Sector for the year 2015.
+I created interactive data visualizations using Chartist.js, Plotly, CitySDK, and EIA API to display US Energy Consumption by Sector for the year 2015.